Known as the "Balcony of the Amalfi Coast"

 It comes as no surprise that this sleepy village hosts important cultural events like the Ravello Festival and chamber concerts organized by the Ravello Concert Society.

-The Most Unforgettable Views in Ravello
+The Most Spectacular Views in Ravello

 - Belvedere della Principessa di Piemonte.